sfbizzari/gnomADv4-Batch-tool-pythonAPI/graphql-api/retrieve af-hom-pop/README.md

 # :large_orange_diamond: Retrieve gnomAD v4 data using python and export to csv

-- This is for using gnomAD's GraphQL API to retrieve allele frequencies, homozygote counts, and population specific numbers for your large list of variants (**gnomAD v4.1 dataset).
+- This is for using gnomAD's GraphQL API to retrieve allele frequencies, homozygote counts, and population specific numbers for your large list of variants (**gnomAD v4 dataset**).

 - The folder contains a python file with a specific GraphQL API query with the population parameter set to Middle East (MID).
 ### 🟧	Requirements: